conan-io/docs/reference/conanfile/tools/cmake/cmake_layout.rst

 So we can keep separated folders for any number of different configurations that we want to install.

-The ``CMakePresets.json`` file generated at the :ref:`CMakeToolchain<conan-cmake-toolchain>` generator, will also take this ``tools.cmake.cmake_layout.build_folder_vars`` config into account to generate different names for the presets, being very handy to install N configurations and building our project for any of them by selecting the chosen preset.
+The ``CMakePresets.json`` file generated at the :ref:`CMakeToolchain<conan-cmake-toolchain>` generator, will also take this ``tools.cmake.cmake_layout:build_folder_vars`` config into account to generate different names for the presets, being very handy to install N configurations and building our project for any of them by selecting the chosen preset.